 The application failed to initialize properly (0x0000135).
 Click OK to terminate the application.

-So, what is .NET Framework?
-The .NET Framework is a an application development platform that makes it quicker and also easier for software developers to create a range of Windows applications and services.
-Programming languages can be made to interact with other programming languages without the need to worry about finer details like memory management etc. A .NET application also runs inside its own virtual machine which is a big help from a security standpoint.
+For those that are not sure what it is, the .NET Framework is an application development platform that makes it easier for software developers to create a range of Windows applications and services.
+Essentially it makes coding programs faster and less troublesome.
+A .NET application also runs inside its own virtual machine which is helpful from a security standpoint.

 1. Raymondcc .NET Detector

-There are several different ways you can try and find out which versions of the .NET Framework you have on your computer, some are manual and others automatic, but not all of them are accurate.
-One good way is to check the system registry because if a .NET package is installed, its information should be correctly entered in the registry, although it’s not the registry location to tell you about the install/uninstall information.
-We’ve decided to create a little tool which does the plain and simple task of telling you which versions of .NET you have installed, along with which Service Pack version and whether it’s a Client/Full distribution.
+One way to check which versions of .NET are installed is through the system registry.
+If a .NET package is installed, its information should be correctly entered in the registry.
+We decided to use this method and create a little tool which does the plain and simple task of telling you which versions of .NET you have installed.

-.NET Detector couldn’t be simpler to use, just run the executable and it will tell you which .NET’s you have by showing them in dark text, the grayed out ones aren’t installed.
-Clicking on a non installed .NET package will take you to the download page at Microsoft for it, and the information from the window is automatically copied to the clipboard to paste into help files etc. The program is able to detect from .NET 1 up to the latest 4.5 frameworks, is portable and works on Windows XP and above.
+The tool couldn’t be simpler to use, just run the executable and it will tell you which .NET’s you have by showing them in dark text, the grayed out entries aren’t installed.
+Clicking on a non installed package will take you to its download page at Microsoft.
+The information from the window is copied to the clipboard to paste into help files etc. The program is able to detect frameworks from 1.0 up to the latest 4.7, is portable and works on Windows XP and above.
 Any feedback you might have about the tool is welcome.

 This program is a small and lightweight portable tool that gives information on all the different versions of .NET Framework that are installed on a machine.
-If the system does not have a specific version installed, there are handy button links provided to give you quick access to the related Microsoft webpage where you can easily download it.
-Links to download each versions Software Development kit is also provided.
+If the system does not have a specific version installed, there are handy button links provided to give you access to the related Microsoft webpage page so you can easily download it.
+A link to download each version’s Software Development kit (SDK) is also provided.